Kompan15/Stewart-Platform-Ball-Ballancer/ReadMe.md

 they would be, but eventually i was figuring them out on my own while doing a lot of thinking and testing.
 The process of creating this project would go like this:

-1.Concept - I saw this really cool balancing platform, i wander if i can do the same on my own without help.
+1. Concept - I saw this really cool balancing platform, i wander if i can do the same on my own without help.

-2.Two Crappy prototypes not yet implementing Stewart Platform (SP) kinematics - i can go into details here on demand, but i don't think it's worth it.
+2. Two Crappy prototypes not yet implementing Stewart Platform (SP) kinematics - i can go into details here on demand, but i don't think it's worth it.

 3.Stewart platform kinematics implemented into device geometry.
 I had to spend a lot of